We may receive compensation when you click on links to products from our partners.

-- Take initiative; perform tasks efficiently with a positive attitude.
-Even if you get given boring and mind numbing tasks (the classic menial tasks of spread sheets and filing), keep optimistic as having a negative approach will look bad.
+- Take the initiative; perform tasks efficiently with a positive attitude.
+Even if you get given boring and mind-numbing tasks (the classic menial tasks of spread sheets and filing), keep optimistic as having a negative approach will look bad.

 - There will also be times when you won’t have any tasks to do.
 Instead of sitting around twiddling your thumbs, checking your Facebook or going for long toilet breaks, send round a group email to people in the office asking if they need any assistance.
 Keep professional and friendly.
 It will make a good impression.

 - Try and get work in different departments within the office.
 This will make a good impression on your behalf as it will show you are keen to work and learn.
 Additionally, it will give you an understanding of how the several departments within a company operate in running a business.
 Take advantage of valuable opportunities like this.